AvalancheDev/Hashicorp-Vault-Ansible/README.md

 At this point, your vault server should be up and running.

 ## System Requirements
-Vault itself will vary in the system requirements needed, but as far as the operating system goes, this playbook has only been tested with Debian Jessie.
+Vault itself will vary in the system requirements needed, but as far as the operating system goes, this playbook has only been tested with Debian Jessie and Centos 7.
 Presumably, it works on at least Ubuntu 16.04, and potentially Ubuntu 14.04, but both are untested.
 If anyone has success deploying on a different OS, let me know and I will update this.